lokeshvajrala/aem-dispatcher/SETUP.md

 ### Setup Instructions
 1. Checkout this repository to the local machine
-2. Add the environment vars that are mentioned below in the ENVIRONMENT VARIABLES section.
-In Mac OS it would be at this path - `/usr/local/opt/apache2/bin/envvars`.
-If the path doesn't exist create the file.
+2. Add the environment vars that are mentioned in the ENVIRONMENT VARIABLES section.
+In Mac OS it would be at this path - `/etc/apache2/bin/envvars`.
-3. Include the `dispatcher_module.conf` file in the `httpd.conf` file
+3. Include the `dispatcher_module.conf` file in the `httpd.conf` file.
+In Mac OS the `httpd.conf` location would be at `/etc/apache2/httpd.conf`
    `Include <local-repo-path>/conf.d/dispacther_module.conf`
-4. Check the configs using the `apachectl configtest`, it should return `Syntax OK`.
+4. Test the configs using the `apachectl configtest`, it should return `Syntax OK`.
 If there are any errors or warnings resolve it
-5. Restart the apache to load the new configs
+5. Restart the apache to load the new configs `apachectl restart`

 ### ENVIRONMENT VARIABLES
-_Use the env vars to better manage the configs for different environments._
+_Use the env vars to better manage the config paths._
 > export RENDER_NAME=localhost
 >
 > export CACHE_DOCUMENT_ROOT=/usr/local/var/cache